 Everyone loves a parade, and in Los Angeles you can welcome Santa when his sled lands in Hollywood or watch a procession of colorfully decorated boats of all shapes and sizes.

-The San Pedro Chamber of Commerce and the San Pedro Historic Waterfront Business Improvement District present the 34th Annual Spirit of San Pedro Holiday Parade on Sunday, Dec.
-7. The parade takes place from 1-3 p.m. in Historic Downtown San Pedro.
-Thousands line the parade route each year to cheer on the bands, drill teams, schools and non-profit organizations, elected officials and celebrities as they make their way through downtown San Pedro.
-The parade begins at the corner of 13th Street and Pacific Avenue, goes north along Pacific to 6th Street, turns east and proceeds along 6th Street to the disbanding area at Liberty Plaza - 5th and Palos Verdes Streets.
-This intersection is also the drop-off and pick-up area for participants.
+The 35th Annual Spirit of San Pedro Holiday Parade takes place on Sunday, Dec.
+6 from 1-3 p.m. in Historic Downtown San Pedro.
+Thousands line the parade route each year to cheer on the bands, drill teams, schools and non-profit organizations, elected officials and celebrities as they make their way through San Pedro.
+The parade begins at the corner of 13th Street and Pacific Avenue, goes north along Pacific Avenue to 6th Street, turns east and proceeds along 6th Street to the disbanding area at Liberty Plaza, 5th and Palos Verdes Streets.

-Now in its 52nd year, the Marina del Rey Holiday Boat Parade kicks off at 5:55pm with a traditional fireworks display, followed by the parade itself from 6-8 p.m., rain or shine.
+Now in its 53rd year, the Marina del Rey Holiday Boat Parade kicks off at 5:55pm on Saturday, Dec.
+12 with a traditional fireworks display, followed by the parade from 6-8 p.m., rain or shine.
+The 2015 Grand Marshal is television icon Florence Henderson and this year’s theme is “Adventures On the Sea.”
 The parade boats circle the Marina’s main channel several times as spectators watch from popular viewing spots like Burton Chace Park, Fisherman's Village and other waterfront venues.
-As in previous years, the parade boats will be judged on Saturday evening.
+The official after-parade party is at Whiskey Red’s.